ruhomor/vk_message_parser/README.md

 To-do list:
 * Fix receiver_id field()
-* Save messages in DB
+* Save messages to DB

 ## Status
 Project is: _in progress_